Backdate a claim

-When you make a claim your tax credits are usually backdated by up to one month.
+When you make a claim, your tax credits are usually backdated automatically by up to 31 days.
+You do not have to do anything.

 You have to ask for your tax credits to be backdated if you get: